 Poking Around Pillow Basalt of the Oregon Coast

 (Oregon Coast) – The shorelines of Oregon are filled with a huge variety of beach environments, from sandy and fluffy to rocky and craggy – and much in between.
-Wandering the Oregon coast is often a heady journey of discovery in the world of geology, as just a few miles can abruptly change in scenery and landscape, with each one telling a wild geologic tale (above: Fishing Rock State Park near Depoe Bay is a good example of this kind of rock).
+Wandering the Oregon coast is often a heady journey of discovery in the world of geology, as just a few miles can abruptly change in scenery and landscape, with each one telling a wild geologic tale (above: Fishing Rock State Recreations Site near Depoe Bay is a good example of this kind of rock).

 One of those is the more rounded rocky areas you see around Depoe Bay – and in some spots around Yachats, among others.
 They’re less pokey versions of the more craggy, sharp edges you find in most of the Yachats area, Oceanside, Cannon Beach or other spots.